-- Increase it by (x)% Monthly – This field will increase the monthly value by a constant amount.
+- Increase it by (x)% Monthly – This field increases the monthly investment by a constant amount.
 (The default is .0829% a month, or 1% annually)

-- Calculate – Calculate the investment performance with whatever options are currently selected.
+- Calculate – Calculate the investment performance with the currently selected options.
 (Run this first).

-- Reset – Reset all the fields to the calculator defaults.
+- Reset – Reset all fields to calculator defaults.

-- Download CSV – After ‘Calculate’ is run, this exports all of the monthly data to a spreadsheet in csv format.
-It includes some internal values which show the amount lost to taxes and fees monthly, and includes a running total of the portfolio value.
+- Download CSV – After ‘Calculate’ is run, export all of the monthly data to a spreadsheet in csv format.
+It includes some internal values which show the amount lost to taxes and fees monthly, and shows a running total of the portfolio value.

-- Show Graph – After ‘Calculate’ is run, this plots a simple graph of the running total portfolio value by month.
+- Show Graph – After ‘Calculate’ is run, plot a simple graph of the running total portfolio value by month.

-- Final Value of Portfolio ($) – The final portfolio value before any sales are made.
+- Final Value of Portfolio ($) – The final portfolio value before sales are made.

 - Annualized Return (XIRR – $) – The internal rate of return for the cash flows implied by the inputs.
 If monthly investments are set to ‘0’, this will be based on the original purchase.

 - Total Invested (Cost Basis – $) – The amount invested, in total, as an input to XIRR and (optional) as an input to the capital gains calculation.
 This includes lump sums, monthly investments, and dividends reinvested (net of taxes).

 - Value After Capital Gains Tax ($) (OPTIONAL) – If the Capital Gains tax in Advanced Options is set greater than 0%, this field will estimate the value of the portfolio after selling it all as a lump sum.